Liadh Connolly

 Sustainability is also at the forefront; as much a fabric of each garment as the yarn itself.
 Every thread tells a story of eco-conscious craftsmanship.
 The commitment to producing entirely in Ireland speaks volumes – from the locally spun raw wool in Kilcar, Donegal, to the meticulous handcrafting of each button.
 Even the swing tags bear the stamp of sustainability, screen printed in Dublin.

-Making the move from Raheny to Dromahair in Leitrim last year, everything is designed, created and finished in Pearl’s home.
+Making the move from Raheny to Dromahair in Leitrim in 2022, everything is designed, created and finished in Pearl’s home.
 Interestingly, keeping things local has only become easier as demand continues to grow.
 “In the early days, being a small player made it tough to find manufacturers willing to take on stages of my production.
 However, as my track record of orders has increased, meeting minimum quantities and upscaling have become more feasible.

 “It’s a transparent evolution – one that acknowledges the hurdles of being a small entity and celebrates the newfound capacity to keep the production close-knit, quite literally.”